-PROGRAM In 1987, the Groundwater Quantity Management Program was developed using USGS's computer model of the hydrogeologic aquifer system.
+In 1987, the Groundwater Quantity Management Program was developed using USGS's model of the hydrogeologic aquifer system.
 CPNRD's plan has 24 Ground Water Management Areas and a phased program to implement controls as needed.
-The Cooperative Hydrology Study (COHYST) models are used for management decisions.
-COHYST models represent real-world features such as rivers, streams, groundwater aquifers, groundwater pumping, and canals to predict how changes on the groundwater system may impact flows in the Platte River.
+Olsson Engineering is currently updating the Plan by utilizing the Cooperative Hydrology Study (COHYST) and Groundwater Evaluation Toolkit (GET) to evaluate current plan triggers, update data sets and maps, and run scenarios to predict what may happen with future management options.